 7. Make sure you only support carefully screened causes

 This doesn’t mean that you shouldn’t use your star power for good; it’s just that you have to carefully research who you work with.
-Any brand can be damaged by association as much as it can be by an actual mistake on its part, and celebrities are no exception.
+Any brand can be damaged by an association as much as it can be by an actual mistake on its part, and celebrities are no exception.

 8. Monitor the Internet constantly

-Your job isn’t done after you’ve replaced negative search results with positive ones, because salacious and damaging information has a habit of reappearing.
+Your job isn’t done after you’ve replaced negative search results with positive ones because salacious and damaging information has a habit of reappearing.
 For this reason, it’s a good idea to monitor the Internet, quash rumors, and make statements on a daily basis.
 Keep an eye on gossip blogs, social media trends, news articles, and other sources of coverage to see what people are saying about you, and how this information compares with the image you want to project.